IEEE Junior Conference

 Who is eligible to participate?

-Any student, kindergarten through high school, attending the conference as an official guest of a registrant is eligible to present a paper as a Junior Engineering & Science Speaker.
+Any student, 1st grade through high school, attending the conference as an official guest of a registrant is eligible to present a paper as a Junior Engineering & Science Speaker.

 - Let us know your interest by having the parent or guardian conference attendee sign in to the website and, acting as proxy, use the normal conference abstract submittal process.
 Abstracts due date is Tuesday, Jan 8

 - Complete the form with title and abstract

 - Select session number 15.01 (Track 15 will open in December.)